-One of the most in-demand photography services is shooting portraits.
+One of the most in-demand photography services is portrait photography.
 Luckily, you don’t always need your own studio to take good portraits.
 Clients typically need images of themselves for their sites or profiles on LinkedIn.
 Some commission portraits for personal reasons—maternity and newborn shoots, pet portraits, and other life event shoots are a few examples.

 19. Land gigs as an assistant photographer

 This is a great way to make money as a photographer or photojournalist, especially for those that want more experience.
 Reach out to local photographers you may know to see if they need a second shooter for their photo shoots or events.
 A bonus is that you’ll be able to network around your local community of photographers.